-In July 2023, the Company signed a definitive agreement to acquire substantially all of the assets of Turning Point Centers ("Turning Point"), a 76-bed specialty provider of substance use disorder and primary mental health treatment services that supports the Salt Lake City, Utah, metropolitan market.
+On February 22, 2024, the Company acquired substantially all of the assets of Turning Point Centers ("Turning Point"), a 76-bed specialty provider of substance use disorder and primary mental health treatment services that supports the Salt Lake City, Utah, metropolitan market.
 Turning Point provides a full continuum of treatment services, including residential, partial hospitalization and intensive outpatient services.
-The transaction closed on February 22, 2024.